jesse-chou/coworking-discovery-app/README.md

 9-21-23: Got webpack.config setup successfully and am able to load App component on localhost:8080 dev server.
 Additionally, got package.json and dependencies installed.
 9-22-23: Built basic header in App.jsx for front end component.
 Figured out the webpack build issue -> Import statements need the .jsx extension at the end
 9-23-23: Got MongoDB database connected!
 Also figured out that you need to import React for components to avoid errors.
+9-24-23: Understand more deeply how schemas, models, and controllers connect.
+Esentially, the server will route the specific HTTP request to the api.js modile where It'll be routed to the corrected controller function.
+The controller function will create a new model by importing the model module before sending back a correct response to the client.
+9-25-23: Connected style.css to App.jsx.
+You need to have webpack successfully compile css and "load" it into the application for it to have access to the stylesheet.
+Also built out all the CRUD backend functionality

 Unknowns/Clarifying Questions:
 - What should be inside gitignore?